devonfw/my-thai-star/serverless/README.md

 ## Installation

-### Database dependencies

-This server uses the same database that node backend, so, first of all you must change to node directory and follow the instructions in order to install the database.

 ### Dependencies

 No more dependencies out of the package.json are needed, so the first command required for the installation is: